 Following Japanese, Russian and two groups of German trolleybuses, EPTM purchased 80 Flyer trolleybuses secondhand from Vancouver, Canada, in 2008.
 They had been built in Winnipeg in the early 1980s.
 The photograph below shows one of them on the Las Heras - Godoy Cruz line in December 2009 [see map] [Jorge Luis Guevara]:

-The Mendoza trolleybus system still runs today, a lively and ambitious operation and the third-oldest in South America (only São Paulo and Valparaíso opened lines earlier: see list).
+The Mendoza trolleybus system is the third-oldest in South America (only São Paulo and Valparaíso opened lines earlier: see list).
 Six routes radiate from the city center [see map].

-San Diego units 1066 and 1068 arrived in Mendoza on 16 May and delivery of the remaining five vehicles is expected soon.
-On 12 August car 1071 made the first trial run with passengers over the outer 3.8 km of the line, between Gutiérrez and Luzuriaga stations [see map] [Los Andes]:
+More San Diego units arrived in 1912 and on 12 August of that year car 1071 made the first trial run with passengers over the outer 3.8 km of the line, between Gutiérrez and Luzuriaga stations [see map].
+This date was exactly 100 years and 7 days after the inauguration of the city's first electric tram line!
+Car 1071 still had its San Diego "MTS" logo [Los Andes]:

 This page is a work in progress.
 New photographs and information about the trolleybus system and the Metrotranvía will be added as these operations develop...